amitsingh6391/Block_DDD_Basic_to_Advance/README.md

 # Bloc_Basic_to_Advance
-In this repository i follow ddd architecture
+In This repository i follow ddd Architecture